brooklynrail/brooklynrail-platform/content/events/2021/07/summer-series-artseen-and-artonic.md

 deck: "A conversation with Benjamin Clifford, Amanda Gluibizzi, Jessica Holmes, and Charles Schultz "
-summary: Join us for a week of conversations, performances, and readings curated by the Rail’s section editors
+summary: Join us for a week of conversations, performances, and readings curated by the Rail’s section editors.
 people:
   - person: benjamin-clifford
   - person: amanda-gluibizzi